donivanjames/Flashcard-App/README.md

      - Running npm start will start two servers concurrently:
         1. An API server, powered by json-serve, running on http://localhost:8080
         2. A React application running on http://localhost:3000
-     - If you have some difficulty running npm start on Windows, try running the commands in seperate terminals
-        1. npm run start:react
-        2. npm run start:server